cakephp/docs/en/development/routing.rst

 Using Named Routes
 ------------------

-Sometimes you'll find typing out all the url parameters for a route too verbose, or you'd like to take advantage of the performance improvements that named routes have.
+Sometimes you'll find typing out all the URL parameters for a route too verbose, or you'd like to take advantage of the performance improvements that named routes have.
 When connecting routes you can specifiy a ``_name`` option, this option can be used in reverse routing to identify the route you want to use::